open-telemetry/semantic-conventions/docs/attributes-registry/disk.md

 ## Disk Attributes

+These attributes may be used for any disk related operation.

 | Attribute           | Type   | Description                      | Examples | Stability                                                        |
 | ------------------- | ------ | -------------------------------- | -------- | ---------------------------------------------------------------- |
 | `disk.io.direction` | string | The disk IO operation direction. | `read`   | ![Experimental](https://img.shields.io/badge/-experimental-blue) |